inaz2/kneesocks/README.md

 LD_PRELOAD based SOCKS 5 proxifier

+* supports only TCP CONNECT command with no authentication
   * intended to use with OpenSSH dynamic port forwarding
-  * for now, support only TCP CONNECT command with no authentication
+  * implemented by replacing connect(2)
 * support proxy-end DNS resolution
+  * implemented by replacing getaddrinfo(3)/gethostbyname(3)

 ## Installation